lb-ali/cbb-nlp/README.md

 #### Dataset Description

 College basketball press-conference transcripts are collected from ASAP Sport’s website (http://asapsports.com/).
 For this study, post-game and pregame interviews for the NCAA Tournament are collected for games played between 2017 and 2019.
 This gives a dataset of a total of 4640 question snippets, 2320 of which are posed to men’s basketball players/coaches and 2320 of which are posed to women’s basketball players/coaches.
+To land on this number, I collected all questions from the 2019 men's tournament and collected enough questions from women's postseason tournaments to match this number.

 To model basketball game-specific language, commentary transcripts are collected from YouTube’s automatic transcription service (http://youtube.com/).
 Each commentary transcript contains a full game’s worth of commentary.
 Here is a sample, taken from the Oregon-Baylor women’s Final Four matchup (https://www.youtube.com/watch?v=MqIGIGnHS4E).

 >*“...remember in women's college basketball we have the time out advance so there's gonna be a lot of time for Oregon **the** draw plays and certainly with the plethora of three-point shooters on their roster the Ducks aren't out of this one”*